benfarahmeryem-svg/chess-openings/README.md

 The SQL Lab runs a real **SQLite database inside the browser** using WebAssembly, with 8 progressive challenges covering everything from basic `SELECT` statements to window functions and CTEs.
 The DB Monitor tab shows live metrics on that database — the same kind of dashboard a DBA would build on top of a production PostgreSQL instance.

-Everything is in a **single HTML file** with no build tooling, so it deploys instantly to GitHub Pages and can be opened locally with a double-click.

 ---

 ## ✨ Features